-Corn acreage in Mississippi has grown to 750,000 acres and reached a recent high of 940,000 in 2007 with average grain yields reaching 150 bu/acre across the state.
-In the Mississippi Delta region, grain yields have been reported to have exceeded 250 bu/acre in some cases where supplemental irrigation has been available.
+The corn acreage in Mississippi has grown to 800,000 acres and reached a high of 940,000 in 2007, with a record grain yield average of 165 bu/acre across the state in 2012.
+In the Delta region, grain yields have exceeded 250 bu/acre on some farms cases where irrigation has been available.
 In just the last ten years cotton production has decreased from 1.62 million acres in 2001 to 290,000 acres harvested in 2009.
 The 2004 crop produced an all-time record yield of 1,024 lb lint/acre on 1.1 million acres.
-In 2007, cotton acreage dropped dramatically as grain crop acreage increased due to excellent prices for those crops while cotton prices declined along with world demand.
+Since 2007, cotton acreage dropped dramatically in the Mid-South as grain crop acreage increased due to excellent prices for those crops while cotton prices declined along with world demand.
 As the corn acreage increased, the opportunity for rotations rose significantly.
 Cotton yield increases due to rotation have averaged 10 to 18% with higher benefits observed in drier years in the Mississippi Delta.
-The yield advantage to cotton in multi-crop systems has been attributed to multiple factors that have included: better soil tilth, improved water infiltration, increased organic matter content, depressed nematode populations following corn, as well as benefits due to rotation of herbicides.
-This last factor continues to gain in importance as glyphosate-resistant weeds become more prevalent.
+The yield advantage to cotton in multicrop systems has been attributed to multiple factors that have included: better soil tilth, improved water infiltration, increased organic matter content, depressed nematode populations following corn, as well as benefits due to rotation of herbicides.
+This last factor continues to gain in importance as glyphosate-resistant weeds become more prevalent and producers shift back to residual herbicides.
 In many situations, cotton yields have been maintained following corn with less total fertilizer N required.
-However, little information is available on how much N rates could be reduced for cotton following corn, how much residual N is available to the subsequent cotton crop, and what effect rainfall totals and distribution have on biological processes affecting residual N. Excess N can and has led to increased vegetative growth and reduced both lint yield and lint quality.
+However, little information has been available on how much N rates could be reduced for cotton following corn, how much residual N is available to the subsequent cotton crop, and what effect rainfall totals and distribution have on biological processes affecting residual N. Excess N can and has led to increased vegetative growth and has reduced both lint yield and lint quality in some years.
 Efficient utilization of available N can reduce the overall cost of production while reducing the potential release of nutrients from the field into waterways and streams.